 Running the Race (Hebrews 12:1-4)

 In 1968, the Olympics were held in Mexico City.
 The last runner to finish the marathon was a guy from Tanzania.
 During the race, he had broken a leg.
 He’d stumbled, he’d been hurt badly, he was bruised, beaten up, and he was bloodied.
-Long after everybody else had finished the race, and in fact as the stadium quickly emptied – there were only 7,000 people left – around 7:00 in the evening, as it was getting dark, he entered to do his last lap and finish the marathon.
+After everyone else finished the race and with 7,000 spectators remaining, he entered to complete his last lap and finish the marathon around 7:00 p.m. as it got dark.
 The crowd gave him a standing ovation.
 Later on he was asked, “Why didn’t you quit when you were hurt and bruised, bloody, discouraged Why didn’t you quit?”
 He gave a classic answer.
 He said, “My country did not send me 7,000 miles around the world to start the race, but to finish it.”

 The Bible teaches very clearly that life is a race.
 Unfortunately, most people never finish it.
 Some people don’t know it’s a race.
 I meet people all the time that don’t know that they have a purpose for living.
 They think they’re alive so they can take a stroll.

 I’ve met others that get waylaid, sidetracked, distracted.
-They get disqualified.
-For one reason or another, they die with unfulfilled dreams, with unrealized potential and without ever becoming what God intended their life to become.
+They face disqualification.
+They die with unfulfilled dreams and unrealized potential, never becoming what God intended.
 That is a tragedy.

 This fall, we’ll be continuing a process called Refocusing that will help us as a church discern how we can win the race.
 But I’ve learned that we can’t win the race collectively if we’re not running the race individually.
 That’s why today I want to look at some steps that each of us has to take individually.